What is sperm donation?

 Choosing a Donor

-Known Sperm Donation
+Directed (Known) Sperm Donation

-CReATe is one of two Canadian clinics to offer known sperm donation.
 This program allows prospective parents to choose a donor with whom they have a personal connection, such as a friend or a family member.

 Anonymous Sperm Donation